stt-datacore/website/static/crew/picard_robinhood_crew.md

 published: true
 ---

-A big SEC base, handful of events, and top 1/3rd voyage total will keep him busy on most rosters and a vanity collection spot is a nice post-fusion perk.
+A big SEC base, handful of events, and top 1/3rd voyage numbers will keep him busy on most rosters and a vanity collection spot is a nice post-fusion perk.
 Plus pencil mustaches are making a comeback.
-The skill set is a bummer and will get him replaced more quickly than others on voyages, but his shuttle work should endure, if only on weekends.
+The skill set is a bummer and will get him replaced more quickly than others on voyages, but his shuttle work should endure and is looking at an uptick in usefulness with a Picard TV show knocking on our door.